OpenTreeOfLife/reference-taxonomy/registry/README.md

 sample constraint is met by any node from which the node corresponding to the sample registration descends.
-An exclusion constraint is met by any node from which the node corresponding to the exclusion registration descends.
+An exclusion constraint is met by any node from which the node corresponding to the exclusion registration does not descend.
 If there is no unique sample or exclusion node, then it is not known whether the constraint is met.

 Registration metadata consists of a set of properties that a node